HarithaBangaru/Financial-Health-Prediction-and-Feature-Importance-Analysis-for-Enterprises/README.md

 - **Real-time Prediction**: The Gradient Boosting model was deployed using Streamlit for real-time financial health prediction through GBC.pkl file in Version 4.

+### Decision Tree Classifier

+- **Algorithm Used**: Decision Tree Classifier

+- **Model Accuracy**: Achieved high accuracy of 0.97 in Version 4

+- **Features**: Utilized features such as 'Net worth/Assets,' 'Persistent EPS in the Last Four Seasons,' and 'Debt ratio %.'

+- **IQR Anomaly Detection**: Employed IQR (Interquartile Range) for anomaly detection in data preprocessing.

+- **Precision and Recall**: Demonstrated strong precision and recall scores.

+- **Real-time Prediction**: Deployed the Decision Tree model for real-time financial health prediction through DTC.pkl file in Version 4.

-For more details on model performance, please refer to - [Version 4 - Bankruptcy prediction](Bankruptcy%20prediction%20version4.ipynb) in this README.
+For more details on model performance, please refer to - [Version 4](Bankruptcy%20prediction%20version4.ipynb) in this README.